state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - Project analysis resolves lexical same-file calls and named, aliased, default, and namespace calls through relative TypeScript/JavaScript imports.
 Single-file analysis applies the same propagation to functions available in that file.
 - Recursive expansion is bounded by the functions already visited on the current path.
 Distinct acyclic call paths remain distinct because they represent distinct ways a caller can cause a command.
 - Call-chain distance is accumulated onto the command.
 Function-call and file scoring weights are available with zero defaults, while the broader scoring model remains reserved for V4.
+- Call-graph propagation exports effects rather than every implementation command.
+A mutation of an allocation owned by the callee does not cross that callee's boundary.
+Parameter-derived effects do cross and are rebound to caller argument provenance before further propagation; shared, captured, class, module, proven-external, and unresolved effects remain exportable.

 ---